Artheriax/BNHaNA/README.md

 # BNHaNA (Big Number Handlers and Number Abbreviations) 🍌

-BNHaNA (Banana) is a robust Lua module for handling extremely large numbers with precision and efficiency.
+BNHaNA (Banana) is a robust module for handling extremely large numbers with precision and efficiency.
 Originally created for Roblox game development, it supports numbers up to **10³⁰⁰³** and beyond with extensive notation support.

 **GitHub**: https://github.com/Artheriax/BNHaNA
 **Inspired by**: [Gigantix](https://github.com/DavldMA/Gigantix)